 Making decisions about whether or not to let something go is a common obstacle that gets in the way of a straight-forward declutter.
 To help you out, here are some important questions to ask yourself during the process.

 When did you last use it?

-If the item in question has a practical function (clothes/tools/gadgets) and you haven’t used it in more than six months ago, you probably don’t need to keep it.
-The temptation to keep something ‘just in case’ is completely normal – but resist it, and remember that if you really do need that item in the future (you probably won’t) you can usually buy a replacement on eBay or from a charity shop at a relatively low cost.
+If the item in question has a practical function (clothes/tools/gadgets) and you haven’t used it in more than six months, you probably don’t need it.
+If you really do need that item in the future, you’ll likely be able to buy a replacement on eBay or from a charity shop at a relatively low cost.

 How much is it worth to you today?